JessicaSachs/easybars/README.md

 ### For

-The `#for n` helper tag may be used to iterate `n` number of times and duplicate the contained template elements  `n` times.
+The `#for n` helper tag may be used to iterate `n` number of times and duplicate the contained template elements a maximum of `n` times.
+If fewer than `n` items are available in the collection, the loop will drop out early.

 Using `#for`
 ```js